dijksterhuis/octatools/README.md

   - Audio files from all Project into a Set Audio Pools.
   - Audio files from all Set Audio Pools into Projects.
 - Minor sample editing for sample chains (normalisation, fades, reverses, etc).
-- PyO3 bindings for creating a python interface to `serde_octatrack`
 - Handle AIFF files (and switching between AIFF and WAV within the code -- probably needs an abstraction).
 - List all Sets, Projects, Samples.
-- octatool specific clean up:
 - Sane Logging messages
 - Sane Error handling
+- Work out some better chainer CLI command names.
-- Create Nx randomly slices in a long audio file.
+- Create Nx random slices in a long audio file.
 - Templates
   - Projects -- YAML project spec -> Octatrack project file
   - Parts -- load the same template onto all parts in all banks in a project
 - Inspect RIFF header issues with `hound` on samples from mars files
+- CI release builds ($$$$)
+- Deal with over use of `.clone()` absolutely everywhere.
 - More tests.
 - Even more tests.
-- CI release builds
-- Deal with over use of `.clone()` absolutely everywhere.

 ### What this software is not
 - A clone of DigiChain